monotone-studio/monotone-docs/content/docs/architecture/_index.md

 Partition refresh does not block readers and writers.
 Partitions can be updated or read while being refreshed without blocking.
 This is implemented by switching the partition to the second in-memory storage and doing so in several short locking stages.
-Storage is designed to survive and automatically recover from crashes, which could potentially happen during a refresh (power outage).
+Storage is designed to survive and automatically recover from crashes, which could potentially happen during a refresh (power outage, app crash, etc.).

 Refresh automation is designed to reduce write-amplification as much as possible.
 Ideally, the partition should be written once, using only memory storage as a source.